Anniversary of Sridevi's birth to Ajay Devgn meets Defense Min | ExBulletin

 Deepika Padukone shares behind-the-scenes photos of Shakun Batra film’s conclusion

-Deepika Padukone took to her Instagram on Friday to share some behind-the-scenes footage as she wraps up her upcoming film Shakun Batra.
+Deepika Padukone took to her Instagram on Friday to share some behind-the-scenes photos as she wraps up her upcoming film Shakun Batra.
 The film is untitled and also stars Ananya Panday and Siddhant Chaturvedi facing Padukone.
-The actor mentioned in his post that she made a lifetime of memories on the film sets.
+The actor mentioned in his post that she had made a lifetime of memories on the sets of the film.
+Read more

 Saif Ali Khan and Kareena Kapoor date Son Jeh; See the pictures here

 Saif Ali Khan and Kareena Kapoor were spotted with their sons Taimur and Jeh as they left town.
 Saif Ali Khan and Kareena Kapoor welcomed their second child together, a baby boy named Jeh in February 2021.
-Saif Ali Khan was spotted with his son Jeh as the father-son duo stepped out into town.
-Saif Ali Khan and Kareena Kapoor are already parents to a son named Taimur, born in 2016.
-View the photos here
+Saif Ali Khan was spotted with his son Jeh as the father-son duo were heading out of town.
+Saif Ali Khan and Kareena Kapoor are already parents of a son named Taimur, born in 2016.
+Take a look at the photos here

 Defense Min Rajnath Singh meets Ajay Devgn and discusses new movie “Bhuj: The Pride Of India”